ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 6. Install home-manager

-We mentioned earlier that NixOS can only manage system-level configurations, and user-level configurations need to be managed using home-manager.
+We mentioned earlier that NixOS can only manage system-level configuration, and user-level configuration need to be managed using home-manager.

-According to the official document [Home Manager Manual](https://nix-community.github.io/home-manager/index.htm), in order to install home-manager as a module of NixOS, we need to create `/etc/nixos/home.nix` first, an example content shown below:
+According to the official document [home Manager Manual](https://nix-community.github.io/home-manager/index.htm), in order to install home-manager as a module of NixOS, we need to create `/etc/nixos/home.nix` first, an example content shown below:

 ```nix
 { config, pkgs, ... }: